-see nowchart on Another assessor within your district or from another SELPA.
-Ideas may include Option 1 someone who: Has equal (or better) credentialing/licensure Has equal (or more) experience assessing students with this disability/area of concern Is at another school in the district (to remove the emotional factor which may be at the current site) Has special training which makes them qualified to conduct this assessment.
-If the district and parent agree to this option, the parents must put in writing that they agree to revoke their request for an IEE.
-However, parents retain the right to dispute the prior assessment and seek an IEE later.
-Initiate a hearing to show the LEA's evaluation is appropriate.
-Things to Option 2 consider in deciding whether to defend the assessment conducted by your - district: • Was the assessment valid ?
-Was the instrument used appropriate for the disability/area of concern?
+The LEA will initiate a hearing to demonstrate the appropriateness of their evaluation.
+Things to consider in deciding whether to defend the assessment conducted by the district:

+- Was the assessment valid?
+Were the instruments appropriate for the disability/area of concern?
 Did the norming sample include children with the same disabilities/area of concern as the student being assessed?
-Was the test administered according to the directions in the testing manual?
-Are the assessment results reliable?
-Were there no variables that impacted the ability of the assessor to get a true picture of the student? (i.e., student was not ill, tired, hungry, there were no major absences or gaps in the assessment, the testing location was adequate).
-Do others who know the student (i.e., teacher, paraeducators, other specialists), feel that the results are typical of/commensurate with the student's skills?
-Was the assessor qualified?
-Did the assessor have the appropriate credentials/licensure, training and experience to administer the assessment? • Did the assessment address the concerns articulated by the parents in their disagreement?
-If the LEA determines the assessment is adequate, the LEA will complete a Prior Written Notice (PWN) to the parent of this action indicating that the LEA is whiten notice (r why to the parent of this action indicating that the LEA is refusing to fund an IEE at public expense, the reasons why and factors considered.
-Next, the LEA will file a Notice of Due Process Complaint with the Office of Administrative Hearings (OAH).
-Arranging for an IEE at Public Expense Option 3 The LEA provides the parent/guardian with a copy of the IEE informational packet (See Appendix IV for the Parent Information packet).
+Was the instrument administered according to the directions in the testing manual? - Are the assessment results reliable?
+Were there no variables that impacted the ability of the assessor to get a true picture of the student (i.e., student was not ill, tired, hungry, there were no major absences or gaps in the assessment, the testing location was adequate)?
+Do others who know the student (i.e., teacher, paraeducators, other specialists), feel that the results are typical of/commensurate with the student's skills? - Was the assessor qualified?
+Did the assessor have the appropriate credentials/licensure, training and experience to administer the assessment? - Did the assessment address the concerns articulated by the parents in their disagreement?

+If the LEA determines the assessment is adequate and appropriate, the LEA will complete a Prior Written Notice (PWN) to the parent of this action indicating that the LEA is refusing to fund an IEE at public expense, the reasons why, and factors considered.
+The LEA will file a Notice of Due Process Complaint with the Office of Administrative Hearings (OAH).
+The LEA will arrange for an IEE at public expense: Option 3 The LEA provides the parent/guardian with a copy of the IEE informational packet (See Appendix IV for the Parent Information packet).
 The LEA offers parent a list of possible qualified assessors.
 SELPA personnel may not be considered Independent Educational Evaluators.
 3) The parent/guardian and LEA administrator/designee arrange for an outside assessor who meets the requirements for location, qualifications, and maximum cost.
 Costs above the maximum allowable amounts will not be approved unless the parent can demonstrate that unique circumstances justify going above the cost described.
-4) The parent/guardian and LEA may utilize Agreement for IEE form with consent for exchange of information and/or parent/guardian will be required to sign a release of information (ROI) authorizing communication with the IEE provider.
+4) The parent/guardian and LEA shall utilize Agreement for IEE form with consent for exchange of information and/or parent/guardian will be required to sign a release of information (ROI) authorizing communication with the IEE provider.
 District may refuse to pay for an IEE if parent refuses to sign consent to exchange information.
-5) The LEA administrator/designee may develop an Agreement for IEE for the assessment to be done by the assessor.
+5) The LEA administrator/designee shall develop an Agreement for IEE for the assessment to be done by the assessor.
 The assessor must agree to release their assessment information and results (including protocols) directly to the LEA before receiving payment from the district.
-A standard Assessment Plan (AP) should not be used.
+6) A standard Assessment Plan (AP) should not be used.
 The conducting of an IEE is not bound by the 60-day timeline.
-Assessment is conducted.
-If assessment will include observation, give copy of "Guidelines for Observations by Independent Education Assessors" to the Assessor.
-Copy of report is forwarded to the LEA and parent.
-The IEP Team reconvenes to discuss the new assessment report.
-The IEE Assessor may attend IEP team meeting to review the report and to address any questions from the IEP team members.
+7) Assessment is conducted.
+If the assessment will include observation, give a copy of the Guidelines for Observations by Independent Education Assessors to the assessor.
+A copy of the report should be forwarded to the LEA and parent.
+8) The IEP Team shall convene to discuss the new assessment report.
+The IEE assessor will attend the IEP meeting to review the report and address any questions from the IEP team members.